Charles-Schleich/raytracing-in-one-weekend/README.md

  <br  />

 I suppose my biggest regret is not doing this sooner.
-(Such that this code could have join the many other tay tracers in the Artic Code vault, to be preserved for 100's of years)
+(Such that this code could have join the many other ray tracers in the Artic Code vault, to be preserved for 100's of years)